seanyoung/hyperledger-hip/HIPs/solang.md

-The existing [Ethereum Solidity compiler](https://github.com/ethereum/solidity/) is written in C++ and does not use modern tooling like parser generators or the llvm libraries for code optimization and generation.
+The existing [Ethereum Solidity compiler](https://github.com/ethereum/solidity/) is written in C++ and does not use modern tooling like parser generators or the LLVM libraries for code optimization and generation.

-A new compiler, written from scratch, like solang, offers the following advantages:
+A new compiler, written from scratch, like Solang, offers the following advantages:

 - Can target any blockchain, not just Ethereum
-- Can generate efficient code using world-class llvm compiler backend
+- Can generate efficient code using world-class LLVM compiler backend
 - Language can be extended to support blockchain specific features
 - Only frontend compiler required: parsing, semantic analysis and intermediate codegen needed.